aigeroni/Winnie_Bot/PRIVACY.md

 * Database access is locked down to the Redash instance and the Winnie droplet (potentially a second droplet that hosts Lily and Marcus in the future - those instances are not public)
 * Some data is visible cross-server - server names and raptor totals on the raptor leaderboard, and aggregate server summaries at the end of challenges

-## Data exports
+## Data exports and access

-* We don't do this automatically yet; it is on the roadmap to allow for automatic challenge and goal history exports to CSV
+You can request all of the data that we store about you by sending an email to `info at winniebot dot org` with your Discord account's snowflake identifier.
+Follow [these instructions](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) to get your snowflake.

-* You can request all of the data
+In future, we plan to allow you to automatically export your challenge, goal, and project history to the `.csv` format, for download onto your own machine.

 ## Data deletion